Raymond-Iacobacci/TheDebtCollectorsRepository/README.md

 # Google Cloud Documentation
-This documentation provides a step-by-step guide to setting up a Google Cloud Project on the Google Cloud Console, integrating Cloud SQL into your project, and deploying Docker containers to Cloud Run.
+This documentation provides a step-by-step guide to setting up the project on the Google Cloud Console, integrating Cloud SQL into your project, deploying Docker containers to Cloud Run, and integrating SendGrid into the application.

 ## Setting up Google Cloud Project